artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 3. Screenshot of WC - APG NIF/CIF/NIE field.
 Billing and shipping forms.
 Classic Shortcode.

 == Changelog ==
+= 4.7 =
+* Addition of a customer download button in WooCommerce (Customers) that includes the NIF/CIF/NIE field in the CSV.
+* Minor fixes.
 = 4.6.0.1 =
 * Minor fixes.
 = 4.6 =